ruchisahu/Music-App-1/README.md

 * Copy all the files from the /SampleSettingsFolder in the base directory of this repository to the default Windows Music folder.
 * Create image and mp3 files for all the songs listed in the Playlist.json file.
 * Build and run the project.
+* Use username 'ruchi' and password '23' to login.

 ## Deployment